NN198/NN198/README.md

 - 👋 Hi, I’m @NN198
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning java programming, React Js and Node Js
-- 📫 How to reach me - Twitter : @spacey_slashg
+- 📫 How to reach me - LinkedIn: https://www.linkedin.com/in/noella-n/

 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... --->